dineshreddynaredla/react-book-repo/testing/nock.md

 ```

 ## Summary
+We have briefly explained what `nock` is and how to use it for different cases.
+This is just one way of many to handle HTTP calls.

 There are a lot more you can do with `nock`, we have barely scraped the surface.
 Have a look at the official documentation [Nock documentation](https://www.npmjs.com/package/nock)